rtmigo/file_errors/README.md

 > How to understand that the exception was thrown due to the absence of a file?
 >
-> For OSs report a missing file and a missing parent directory are two
+> For some OSs a missing file and a missing parent directory are two
-> different errors.
-Other OSs see them as the same error.
+> different problems.
+Other OSs see them as the same problem.
 On any OSs Dart
 > throws the same type of exception not only for these two errors,
 > but also for any file errors.
 The exception has `int` error code, but the
 > error codes are different on different OSs.